 The Cycle of Guna and Karma

 The role is objective and not subjective.
 Hence, the law of moral judgments is also objective and not subjective.
 This fact allows us to formulate a natural theory of morality, and explain how the consequences of moral judgment are responsible for what we call “motion” or the transmigration of the soul.
 As we play our role well, we can either rise to a higher role or renounce all roles.
 As we play our roles badly, we are bound in constraining roles where we have limited freedom.

 Guna and karma, therefore, constitute a cycle of causality.
 Karma creates circumstances.
 A living entity tries to comprehend these situations makes strategies for action in order to enjoy in the given circumstances, thus changing his guna.
-The new guna now produce new activities and depending on whether these activities exceed or fall short of expectations, new karma is created.
+The new gunas now produce new activities and depending on whether these activities exceed or fall short of expectations, new karma is created.
 This causal cycle runs in a cyclic time where the universe itself goes through the same kinds of events over and over.
-The living entity in the universe is, therefore, going in circles: (1) due to guna-karma cycle, and (2) due to time cycle.
+The living entity in the universe is, therefore, going in circles: (1) due to the guna-karma cycle, and (2) due to the time cycle.

 As the person creates good karma, he rises up the material tree and enjoys greater autonomy, power, and responsibility.
 As the person creates bad karma, he falls down the material tree and enjoys greater bondage, subservience, and determinism.
 There is pleasure in all kinds of material situations, provided one has adapted their taste of enjoyment according to the circumstances available.
 As the good karma is over, the living entity again changes their situation for the worse (depending on the taste of enjoyment they have developed so far).
-Likewise, when the bad karma is over, the living entity changes their situaton for the better (depending on their taste).
+Likewise, when the bad karma is over, the living entity changes its situation for the better (depending on its taste).
 This type of back and forth produces a cycle called “transmigration” and it emerges from the guna-karma cycle and the time cycle.